 When will the BYD Yuan Plus be launched in Australia?

 Customer deliveries of the BYD Yuan Plus in Australia begin in April 2022.

 Which will be the Yuan Plus rivals in Australia?

 What will be the BYD Yuan Plus price in Australia?

-As per local media reports, the BYD Yuan Plus could start at a mouth-watering price of around AUD 35,000.
+As per local media reports, the BYD Yuan Plus could start at a mouth-watering price of under AUD 40,000.